Noam-Alum/AutoPilot/README.md

 ## <img src="https://cdn-icons-png.flaticon.com/512/5486/5486152.png" width="26" style="max-width: 100%;"> Usage:

 > [!WARNING]
-> To use the script you first need to conduct a configuration file.
+> To use the script you first need to conduct a configuration file, instructions for this are available [here](https://docs.alum.sh/AutoPilot/HowTo/Create-a-configuration-file.html).

 ```sh
 sudo ./AutoPilot.sh configuration.yaml